TelemetryDeck/docs/docs/guides/javascript-setup.md

 ---
+icon: fontawesome/brands/js
 title: JavaScript App Setup Guide
 tags:
-  - Setup
+  - setup
-  - JavaScript
+  - javascript
-  - Node
+  - node
-  - NPM
+  - npm
-  - TypeScript
+  - typescript
-featured: true
-description: How to include the TelemetryDeck SDK in Your JavaScript Application or Web App
-lead: You have an account, and you have an app ID.
-Now let's include the TelemetryClient Package in your JS application or web app
-order: 300
 ---

 The TelemetryDeck SDK has no dependencies and supports **modern evergreen browsers** and **modern versions of Node.js** with support for [cryptography](https://caniuse.com/cryptography).